Stop the slaughter: NO free trade with South American beef!

 The EU-Mercosur agreement is not limited to import quotas and tariffs, but also covers “non-tariff barriers” such as environmental standards and the rights of workers and consumers.
 For example, because the agreement is intended to facilitate the import of sugar into the EU, health campaigns against too much sugar in snacks and beverages could be hampered or even stopped.
 The situation is similar for genetically engineered plants such as soy and agricultural poisons such as glyphosate.

 This agreement is dangerous and must be stopped.
-Please sign our petition.Letter
+Please sign our petition.Background

 To: the European Commission and the governments of the Member States